5 reasons to go mountaineering in Antarctica

 Mountaineering in Antarctica: FAQs

-• Do I need any qualifications to do this activity?
+• Do I need any qualifications to mountaineer in Antarctica?

-For the soft adventure option you don’t need any previous experience.
-Its aimed squarely at the novice who may or may not have done this before.
+For the soft adventure option, you don’t need any previous experience.
+This activity is aimed squarely at novices who may or may not have done it before.
 A qualified guide will accompany you and help with the kit.

-• What specialist kit do I need to bring?
+• What specialist mountaineering kit do I need to bring?

-All of the required kit (ropes, harness, helmet, crampons and ice axe) are provided.
-However it's important that you bring the right kind of rigid-soled mountaineering boot capable of taking crampons, otherwise you won’t be allowed to do this activity.
+All of the required kit (ropes, harnesses, helmets, crampons and ice axes, for example) is provided for basic mountaineering.
+But you must bring the right rigid-soled mountaineering boot capable of taking crampons if you want to join the technical group.

 • How tricky are crampons to wear?

-As with everything you try for the first time, it's a little awkward to begin with but you quickly get the hang of them.
-By the end of the session you’ll be ready to tackle Everest!
+As with everything you try for the first time, they’re a little awkward to begin with but you quickly get the hang of them.
+You’ll be ready to tackle Everest by the end of the session!

-If choosing to do mountaineering as part of a Basecamp Adventure you will need to tick this activity on your activity form.
-Otherwise if you are choosing to do it as a standalone additional activity, due to the limited size of the group you should secure your places at the point of booking your cabin.
+If choosing to do mountaineering as part of a Basecamp Adventure you'll need to tick this activity on your activity form when on the ship.

 Ready to plan your Antarctic adventure?